Contact our corporate or local offices directly.

 This page provides access to a Quick Start Guide of sorts to give you an overview of, and get you up and running with, Altium 365.

 You can also access a detailed, CAD-centric view of the project, opened by selecting the required project, clicking the control above the listing of projects, and choosing the Open entry on the associated menu.
 Alternatively, double-click directly on the required project entry in the list (or click on its name).
-The detailed management page for that project opens in a new browser tab incorporating the CAD-centric interface, which offers Design, Supply, Releases and History view options:
+The detailed management page for that project opens in a new browser tab incorporating the CAD-centric interface, which offers Design, Simulation, Releases, History, and Assembly view options:

-This page gives you convenient access for browsing all of the managed components that are currently stored within your Workspace.
-Not only can you see, at-a-glance, what (and how many) components you currently have at your disposal (and gain detailed information about each and every component), but you can also view a summary of the health of those components.
+This page gives you convenient access for browsing all of the components that are currently stored within your Workspace.
+Not only can you quickly see which (and how many) components you currently have at your disposal (and gain detailed information about each and every component), but you can also view a summary of the health of those components.
 Delving deeper, you have access to view more detailed information regarding component health, through a dedicated Library Health dashboard.
-This provides greater detail on issues and enables you to quickly assess and fix components accordingly.
+This provides greater detail on issues, and enables you to quickly assess and fix components accordingly.